ebrelsford/portfolio/_posts/2014-04-01-living-lots-nyc.md

 url-display: livinglotsnyc.org
 ---

 A vacant lot viewer using the [Living Lots](https://github.com/596acres/django-livinglots) framework for New York City.
 Made with 596 Acres, this is a modernized version of the original map which was at 596acres.org.
+I took care of developing the site and migrating data from the old one.